khuyentran1401/cicd-mlops-demo/README.md

 ## Why?
 Continuous Integration (CI) is the practice of continuously merging and testing code changes into a shared repository.
 In a machine learning project, CI can be very useful for several reasons:

-- Catching errors early: CI facilitates the early identification of errors by automatically testing any code changes made, enabling timely problem detection during the development phase
+:white_check_mark: **Catching errors early**: CI facilitates the early identification of errors by automatically testing any code changes made, enabling timely problem detection during the development phase

-- Ensuring reproducibility: CI helps ensure reproducibility by establishing clear and consistent testing procedures, making it easier to replicate machine learning project results.
+:white_check_mark: **Ensuring reproducibility**: CI helps ensure reproducibility by establishing clear and consistent testing procedures, making it easier to replicate machine learning project results.

-- Faster feedback and decision-making: By providing clear metrics and parameters, CI enables faster feedback and decision-making, freeing up reviewer time for more critical tasks.
+:white_check_mark: **Faster feedback and decision-making**: By providing clear metrics and parameters, CI enables faster feedback and decision-making, freeing up reviewer time for more critical tasks.

 ## Scenario
 - Data scientists make changes to the code, creating a new model locally.